steelydylan/Awesome/README.md

 │   ├── sides                # The components related to side column │   ├── texts                # The components related to texts
 │   └── utils                # The utility components
-├── pages                    # Next JS pages
+├── contents                 # Markdown files for each contents ├── pages                    # Next JS pages
 ├── hooks                    # React hooks functions
 ├── styles                   # Global css directory